Student Accessibility and Support Services Frequently Asked Questions

 - WHAT IF THE ACCOMMODATIONS ARE NOT WORKING OR NO LONGER NEEDED?

-You need to contact SASS as soon as possible to discuss changes to the accommodations.
+If your accommodations are not working, you will need to contact SASS as soon as possible to discuss adjustments to your accommodation memo.
 Accommodations can be revised at any point during the semester.

 - HOW OFTEN MUST I PROVIDE NEW DOCUMENTATION TO SASS?